This is a guest post by Ramanathan Murthy. If you’d like to contribute to our blog, feel free to get in touch with us.

 Phase 5: Get incremental data updated

-Your accumulated incremental data like inventory, customer comments, reviews, orders etc., should be updated to Magento 2 once after getting store settings and data from extensions moved.
+Your accumulated incremental data, like inventory, customer comments, reviews, orders, etc., should be updated to Magento 2 once you have gotten store settings and data from extensions moved.

-Check your new Magento 2.x store for issues and fix them.
+- Check your new Magento 2.4.8 store for issues and fix them

 Phase 6: Down Magento 1 and Up Magento 2 store

-– Turn on maintenance mode for Magento 1 store
+- Turn on maintenance mode for the Magento 1 store

-– Using any tool of your preference to start caching pages in Magento 2 store
+- Use any tool of your preference to start caching pages in the Magento 2 store

 - GO LIVE!

 Well, that’s it!
 You’re done and ready to get rolling.
-Magento 2 migration involves meticulous care and effort.
+Magento 2 migration involves meticulous care and effort, but is now absolutely essential for security and compliance.
 These guidelines would help if you are already a techie.
-If not, go for a certified Magento Business Solution Partner to mediate your move.
+If not, go for a certified Adobe Commerce Business Solution Partner to mediate your move.

 Author Bio: